Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 1. “You’re Too Sensitive”

 So, you let your partner know that what they did really bothered you.
-Instead of recognizing how you feel, they just say, “You’re overreacting.”
+Instead of recognising how you feel, they say, “You’re overreacting.”
 You’re just being a bit too sensitive.
+How does it affect you?
+It makes you question your feelings and can lead to uncertainty about what really happened.

 2. “You Always…” or “You Never…”